Marrakech to Fes

 The imperial cities of Morocco are the four historical capital cities of Morocco: Fes, Marrakech, Meknes and Rabat.
 The term was used from the 15th century to denote a self-ruling city that enjoyed a certain amount of autonomy.
 An Imperial city held the status of Imperial immediacy, and as such, was subordinate only to the emperor, as opposed to a territorial city or town.

 A relaxed 4 day itinerary from Marrakech to Fes that may either be shortened to a 3 day version, or made in the ‘opposite’ direction with collection in Fes.
-The 4 day tour allows more time for walking in the foothills of the Atlas mountains in the unspoilt Ounila Valley on the second morning and for dedicating to kasbah visits.
+The 4 day tour allows more time for walking in the foothills of the Atlas mountains in the unspoilt Ounila Valley, or in the Dades region, and for dedicating to kasbah visits.

 The final night’s stay at Erg Chebbi dunes near Merzouga will be in either a standard Berber Camp or a Deluxe Camp.